 See the list below of the disclosures that Alamo Colleges may make without consent.

-FERPA permits the disclosure of PII from students’ education records, without consent of the student, if the disclosure meets certain conditions found in §99.31 of the FERPA regulations.
+FERPA permits the disclosure of PII from students’ education records, without the consent of the student, if the disclosure meets certain conditions found in §99.31 of the FERPA regulations.
 Except for disclosures of school officials, disclosures related to some judicial orders or lawfully issued subpoenas, disclosures of directory information, and disclosures to the student, §99.32 of FERPA regulations requires Alamo Colleges to record the disclosure.
 Eligible students have a right to inspect and review the records of disclosures.
 Alamo Colleges may disclose PII from the education records without obtaining prior written consent of the student -

 To other school officials, including teachers, within Alamo Colleges, whom the school has determined to have legitimate educational interests.
 This also includes contractors, consultants, volunteers, or other parties to whom the school has outsourced institutional services or functions, provided that the conditions listed in §99.31 (a)(1)(i_(B)(1) - (a)(1)(i)(B)(2) are met. (§99.31(a) (1)).